"Your Big Health Conversation": Phase One

 In the next few years the local NHS must change.

 Please read on, and tell us your views about future changes by clicking here: “Your Big Health Conversation – talk to us” (Link now closed)

-The NHS across the local area – Portsmouth, Fareham and Gosport, and South Eastern Hampshire – must find new ways to improve the health and wellbeing of people living here, make services more effective, while keeping finances in balance.
+The NHS across the local area – Portsmouth, Fareham and Gosport, and South Eastern Hampshire – must improve the health and wellbeing of people living here, make services more effective, while keeping finances in balance.

-Many of these changes are simply the right thing to do, and will improve care, improve people’s health, and make life easier for patients and their carers.
-But change is also essential because of the basic fact that demand is growing faster than funding, and some key groups of frontline staff are increasingly hard to recruit.
+Many of these changes are simply the right thing to do – they will improve care, and make life better and easier for patients and their carers.
+But change is also essential because demand is growing faster than funding, and some key groups are in short supply.

-But first we want to hear your views about the bigger picture.
-What are the strengths, and weaknesses, of the local NHS?
+So, what are the strengths and weaknesses of the local NHS?
 How can access to GPs be improved?
 Which services should be available at weekends?
 Is it OK to create centres of excellence, if that increases travel times?

 Some of the background to the questions being posed is set out in the links below: